 Not all offices have big windows that allow for a plethora of natural sunlight.
 This doesn’t mean you can’t enjoy all the benefits office plants bring.
-Indoor plants are not only beautiful, but they are known to improve air quality, reduce stress, increase productivity and just make you all around happier.
+Indoor plants are not only beautiful but they are known to improve air quality, reduce stress, increase productivity and just make you all around happier.
 Work with an interior plantscaping expert to reap all the rewards of office plant design.

-There are a handful of low-light tolerant plants that can be sustained under florescent office lighting, so you can get all the wellness benefits while you’re working.
+There are a handful of low-light tolerant plants that can be sustained under fluorescent office lighting, so you can get all the wellness benefits while you’re working.
 Lighting for plants in corporate offices and building interiors is a big subject.
-If you are seeking resources beyond this list of the 8 plants most tolerant of florescent office light, we recommend you review Planterra’s guide to lighting for indoor plants.
+If you are seeking resources beyond this list of the 8 plants most tolerant of fluorescent office light, we recommend you review Planterra’s guide to lighting for indoor plants.

 Turn your office into a beautiful biophilic designed workspace—here are the best plant choices for offices with florescent lighting:

 - ZZ Plant: The ZZ plant (Zamioculcuas Zamifolia) is a beautiful and tough plant.
 It’s tolerant of low light and requires very little watering.
 The ZZ plant is a slow grower, it likes dry air and shade or indirect light—making it a perfect office plant.
-The leaves on the ZZ Plant are super shiny on its own, so you’ll never need to spray leaf shine on it to make it sparkle.
+The leaves on the ZZ Plant are super shiny on their own, so you’ll never need to spray leaf shine on it to make it sparkle.

 - Sansevieria: Commonly known as the snake plant, the Sansevieria is a tried and true workhorse for professional plantscapers.
-It does well under florescent lighting and likes to be dry between watering.
+It does well under fluorescent lighting and likes to be dry between watering.
 These spiky plants are a great choice for accent decor in offices and are low maintenance — a win, win!

 - Pothos: This hardy plant grows vines with glossy green leaves and is native to rainforest understories.
 It’s an office cubical favorite as it is low-light tolerant and easy to care for.
 If you have only florescent light, opt for the solid green variety known as the Jade pothos, the Marble and Neon pothos varieties are also common but require higher intensity light.

 - Aglaonema: The Aglaonema, or Chinese Evergreen, is considered a luck-bringing plant.
-This leafy and lush tropical plant is easy to care for and is one of the top air purifying indoor plants.
+This leafy and lush tropical plant is easy to care for and is one of the top air-purifying indoor plants.
 This is a great office plant because it does well in low to moderate light.

 - Aspidistra: Commonly named the cast-iron plant, the Aspidistra is an easy-to-grow houseplant that can survive a wide range of conditions.
-It can be grown in low florescent light levels and can tolerate less than regular watering.
+It can be grown in low fluorescent light levels and can tolerate less than regular watering.
 This plant is stemless with evergreen foliage that is the perfect addition to any office.

 - Schefflera Arboricola: The Schefflera Arboricola, or dwarf umbrella tree, can adapt to a variety of light levels, but prefers higher light intensity.
 These tropical office plants will for sure bring visual drama to your workspace.